SOS598-RDM/assignment_submission_workflow/data_publication_exercise.md

 ## add a data file

-HDD does not accommodate metadata for individual data files so metadata, such as how to interpret columns of tabular data, must be added to the file itself outside of HDD as noted above.
 Select and upload your data file.
-Depending on how you constructed metadata to describe the contents of your data file, upload accompanying metadata files as appropriate.
+Depending on how you constructed metadata to describe the contents of your data file (see below), upload accompanying metadata file(s) if and as appropriate.

 <br>
 <hr>